STAND. COM. REP. NO. 2177

 State of Hawaii

-Your Committee on Public Safety, Intergovernmental, and Military Affairs, to which was referred S.B.
-No. 2046 entitled:
+Your Committee on Government Operations, to which was referred S.B.
+No. 2379 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2046 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2379, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2379, S.D.
+1, and be referred to your Committees on Ways and Means and Judiciary.